spotinst/help/src/docs/ocean/features/README.md

 <details>
   <summary markdown="span">GKE</summary>

-These features are only available for Ocean GKE:
+These features are  available for Ocean GKE:

 *  [Auto Update Process for GKE](ocean/features/auto-update-process-gke)
 *  [Create a Cluster for GKE Using Shared VPC](tutorials/create-cluster-gke-shared-vpc)